-The Australian Bleeding Disorders Registry (ABDR) is a clinical registry for patients in Australia with bleeding disorders.
+The Australian Bleeding Disorders Registry (ABDR) is a registry for patients in Australia with bleeding disorders.
 It is used on a daily basis by clinicians in all Australian haemophilia treatment centres (HTCs) to assist in managing the treatment of people with bleeding disorders and to gain a better understanding of the incidence and prevalence of bleeding disorders.
 This information will also be used to understand demand for, and to facilitate ordering of, clotting factor product.
 The image below is a screenshot from ABDR demonstrating the clinical diagnosis page (test data only).
 Click on image to enlarge.

-FIGURE: Screenshot of ABDR clinical diagnosis page.
+FIGURE: Screenshots of ABDR clinical diagnosis page.

 Adding new patients to ABDR